maxschlapfer/MacAdminHelpers/README.md

 ###AppStore Extractor Script
 A script to extract installer packages from the Apple AppStore for macOS.

+###Adobe CCP Recipe Generator Script
+A script to produce all needed override files to package all Adobe CC products using AutoPkg.

+###Disable802.1x code snippet
+A little code snippet to disable the 802.1x automatic connection.

 ###Mozilla Firefox PackageBuilder Script
 A package build script to download the full installer from Mozilla and bake some AddOns and Language packs and various configurations into the package for deployment inside your organisation.